Attentional moral perception. (forthcoming) with Preston Werner. Journal of Moral Philosophy.

 Vagueness in language has received extensive philosophical discussion.
 Vagueness in perception has not.
 This paper argues that there is vagueness in visual experiences.
 For example, among other core aspects of vagueness, a blurry experience can represent an object’s boundaries without clear, sharp cutoffs between the object and its surroundings.
 Clarity is central to the notion of vagueness, and perceptual clarity is central to vagueness in visual experiences.
 The paper offers a view of perceptual clarity as a degreed manner of representation and argues that the view can account for the vagueness in visual experiences.
 Finally, the paper criticizes several pure representationalist accounts of experience—according to which an experience’s phenomenal character is fully determined by its representational content alone—as failing to account for vagueness in visual experiences.

-Precision and perceptual clarity (forthcoming) Australasian Journal of Philosophy
+Precision and perceptual clarity (2020) Australasian Journal of Philosophy.

 When we see objects blurrily, in the periphery, or in dim light, we often experience their features unclearly.
 This paper argues that perceptual clarity is a dimension along which experiences vary, distinct from their distal contents.
 Drawing on models in perception science, the paper accounts for clarity using the probabilistic notion of precision.
 The account’s first part is ecumenical: it says that experiences carry information about the precision of the representations from which each distal content of experience was selected and this precision information accounts for perceptual clarity.
 The account’s second part entails that experiences carry the relevant precision information in the manner in which their distal contents are represented.
 The precision account of clarity is shown to conform to common intuitions about experiences’ contents and accuracy conditions.
 And it is used to illustrate how experiences could assign probability distributions over distal possibilities, even if experiences’ contents are non-probabilistic.